Prathamsahu52/Prathamsahu52/README.md

 - 👋 Hi, I’m Pratham Sahu
 - 👀 I’m highly interested in Computer Science and its intersection with Mathematics
-- 🌱 I’m currently interested in systems and high performance compution
+- 🌱 I’m currently interested in systems and high performance computing
 <!---
 Prathamsahu52/Prathamsahu52 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.